josephmcmac/JM-Dataverse-Toolbelt/README.md

 This repository contains source code for

-1. A Window Desktop Application With Several Features For Dynamics CRM Developers/Customisers.
-This article provides details of features https://josephmcmac.wordpress.com/2018/12/12/josephm-dynamics-365-dev-app
+1. A windows desktop application with features for Dynamics CE / CDS developers.
+This article provides details https://josephmcmac.wordpress.com/2018/12/12/josephm-dynamics-365-dev-app

-2. A Visual Studio extension (VSIX)n For Dynamics CRM Development.
+2. A Visual Studio extension (VSIX) For Dynamics CE / CDS development.
 This article provides details of features https://josephmcmac.wordpress.com/2017/12/20/dynamics-365-visual-studio-extention-josephm-xrm-vsix

 Both apps are built with a MVVM application pattern using with a Windows Presentation Foundation user interface